sst/sst/www/docs/resource-binding.md

 ---

-## Key features
+## Features

-Let's take a look at some of the key features of Resource Binding; and you will see why it makes building apps fun and easy again.
+Let's take a look at some of the key features of Resource Binding; and how it makes building apps fun and easy again.

 ---

 ### Typesafety

-In the above example, the `Bucket` object imported from `@serverless-stack/node/bucket` is typesafe and your editor should be able to autocomplete the bucket name `myFiles`, as well as its property `bucketName`.
+In the above example, the `Bucket` object that's imported from `@serverless-stack/node/bucket` is typesafe.
+Your editor should also be able to autocomplete the bucket name `myFiles`, as well as its property `bucketName`.

 ![resource binding typesafe](/img/resource-binding/typesafe.png)